OpenRiak/riak_kv/docs/QueryAPI.md

 ### Further Improvements

-Improving the functionality of the Query API is an active goal of the OpenRiak devleopment team.
-Notifications on planned improvements will be added to the [OpenRiak dsicsssions board](https://github.com/orgs/OpenRiak/discussions).
+Improving the functionality of the Query API is an active goal of the OpenRiak community.
+Notifications on planned improvements will be added to the [OpenRiak discusssions board](https://github.com/orgs/OpenRiak/discussions).